Circling the Mountain

 The tenth and final station of the circumambulation is also its first station.
 I had a feeling that, just as the Beat poets intended, this arrival would become a new point of departure.
 Approaching the CircumTam’s beginning-end, I remembered the good friends who first guided me on this mountain so long ago.
 I thought also of my daughters, who will soon be strong enough to join me on the demanding and rewarding ritual walk.
 This stormy, nine-hour circuit of the mountain had become a circle within the larger circles of seasons and years that also encircle our own short lives.

 Philip Pacheco is an award-winning visual journalist based in the San Francisco Bay Area.

 Footsore but content, we seven hikers paused by Redwood Creek and exchanged hugs, saying goodbye to each other and to the day.
 Several in our group suddenly exclaimed, as above the dark forest canopy westward toward the sea, a meteor ignited, its tail tracing a bridge of light across the sky.

 Michael P. Branch

 Michael P. Branch has published nine books, including three works of humorous creative nonfiction inspired by the Great Basin Desert: “Raising Wild” (2016), “Rants from the Hill” (2017) and “How to Cuss in Western” (2018).
 His essays have appeared in venues including Orion, CNN, Slate, Outside, Pacific Standard, Utne Reader, Ecotone, High Country News, Terrain.org, Places Journal, Whole Terrain and About Place.
 He is University Foundation Professor of English at the University of Nevada, Reno.
-The book he is currently writing about jackalopes will be published by Pegasus Books.
+His new book, "On the Trail of the Jackalope," will be published by Pegasus Books in 2022.